The Caretaker Loop

 No one hired you.

-You just started fixing things.
+You started doing things.

-Your soul said:
+Your soul clocked in.

 Intern Zero — That’s You